Queer-Hangout/QH-public-calendar/README.md

 `aws lambda invoke --function-name=garmeres-calendar-sync-lambda --log-type=Tail function_out.json`

-The response, along with any possible errors, will be printed to the file `function_out.txt`.
+The response, along with any possible errors, will be printed to the file `function_out.json`.

 ## Architecture